nizarhaider/shrlnk/README.md

 - **Social Media Optimization**: Customize how your links appear when shared
 - **Mobile Responsive**: Create and manage links from any device

-## 📄 License

-Nah no license...
-It's yours if you want it.

 ## 🤝 Contributing